 1958-1976: Lights and Shadows

-15 years on and Betis returned to the First Division; and they did so in style, winning their first official match 2-4 at their eternal rivals new stadium.
-After 15 desperate years teetering on the brink of disappearance the significance of that victory in a bipolar city made it a legendary derby.
+15 years went by and Betis returned to the First Division; and they did so in style, winning their first official match 2-4 at their eternal rivals new stadium.
+After 15 desperate years teetering on the brink of disappearance, the significance of that victory in a city that is split in two colours made it a legendary derby.

-1959 to 1964 was a bonanza time for the club; improvements were made to the stadium, electric floodlights were installed and the stadium became property of the club.
-These years witnessed a modernisation of the management of the club and lifted Betis on to a higher level previously unknown in the Betis’ world.
+The perios between 1959 and 1964 was a bonanza time for the club; improvements were made to the stadium, electric floodlights were installed and the stadium became property of the club.
+These years witnessed a modernisation of the management of the club and lifted Betis on to a higher level previously unknown in Betis’ history.
 Even Luis del Sol’s departure from the club was made up for by the arrival of Rogelio Sosa, two contemporary Green-and-White legends who were joined by Rafael Gordillo towards the end of the 70s.

 In spite of all these events, many Betis fans hold memories for those years: the arrival of José Nuñez to the presidency, completion of the covered members stand and the incorporation of men like Biosca, Esnaola and Cardeñosa.

-On 25th June 1977 Betis raised the King’s Cup at the Vicente Calderon Stadium.
+On 25th June 1977 Betis raised the Copa del Rey at Vicente Calderon Stadium.
 Lead by Rafael Iriondo, Esnaola, Bizcocho, Biosca, Sabaté, Cobo, López, Alabanda, Cardeñosa, García Soriano, Megido, Benítez, Eulate y Del Pozo, another well remembered chapter was written in the history of Betis after a 22 penalty shootout.
-Betis was the last league champion prior to the Civil War (1935) and became the first Spanish Champion under the new denomination the King’s Cup (1977).
-In this way they closed the parenthesis around a period known as the worst years.
+Betis was the last league champion prior to the Civil War (1935) and became the first Spanish Champion under the new denomination, Copa del Rey (1977).
+In this way, they closed the parenthesis around a period known as the worst years.
 That same year Betis reached the quarter finals of the UEFA Cup winners Cup having eliminated Milan; and true to their defining legend were relegated to the Second Division in the same season.

-In just over three months the Betis fans made small investments around 400 million Pesetas, which would have covered some 60% to 100% of the share capital demanded of other First and Second Division clubs.
-However, in this case it was insufficient.
-In addition to these 400 million Pesetas a further 100 million was raised through larger investment packages each in excess of 1% of the required share capital but still lacking 680 million and no interest from corporate investors or institutions on the horizon.
+In just over three months, the Betis fans made small investments around 400 million Pesetas, which would have covered some 60% to 100% of the share capital demanded of any other First and Second Division clubs.
+However, in this case it was not enough.
+In addition to these 400 million Pesetas, a further 100 million was raised through larger investment packages each in excess of 1% of the required share capital but still lacking 680 million and no interest from corporate investors or institutions on the horizon.
 On 30th June 1992 the Vice President for Finance Manuel Ruiz de Lopera obtained control of the majority of the stock of the Public Limited Sports Company.

 1992-present: Real Betis Balompié, Public Limited Sports Company